 So we put out heads together to find a few ideas to keep snack time interesting, and some snack foods to keep those tummies full for longer.

 Daily Snack Shop

-We started a regular Tuck Shop when lockdown began, with prices for each snack.
-They had to work out the prices and the change they were due, with unhealthy snacks costing the most.
-But I much prefer this idea, where the kids earn snack money by doing little jobs about the house.
+We started a tuck shop back in Lockdown 1 (way back when I still had energy!).
+I gave them some change, set prices for each snack (healthy snacks were the cheapest and junky stuff cost the most) and they had to work out the cost and change they were due.
+I much prefer this idea though, where the kids earn snack money by doing little jobs about the house.

 Daily Snack Box

 Another friend sets the kids’ snacks out each morning.
-They can eat them at any point throughout the day – as long as they ask and it’s not right before lunch or tea – and once they’re gone, they’re gone!
+They can eat them at any point throughout the day – as long as it’s not right before lunch or tea.
+Once they’re gone, they’re gone!

 Per child, she includes: one piece of fruit, one treat (biscuit, crisps or fruit winder etc) and one portion of veg such as carrot or cucumber sticks.
 She’s also added things they haven’t tried before, such as dried apricots (which went down a storm) and hummus and breadsticks (which weren’t such a hit!)